usbarmory/armory-drive-log/cmd/create_release/README.md

 format.

-The tool expects to find the private key for creating the signature in the file specified by the `MANIFEST_PRIVATE_KEY_FILE` environment variable, this key should be in the note.Signer key format.
+The tool expects to find the private key for creating the signature in the file specified by the `--private_key` flag, this key should be in the note.Signer key format.

 > :frog: You can use the [generate_keys](https://github.com/f-secure-foundry/armory-drive-log/tree/master/cmd/generate_keys)